Rifhath/Dissertation_Project/README.md

 **Optimizing Cardiovascular Health: Leveraging Deep Learning for Enhanced Real-Time Detection of Coronary Artery Stenosis**

-This repository contains the code, data, and documentation for the project "Optimizing Cardiovascular Health: Leveraging Deep Learning for Enhanced Real-Time Detection of Coronary Artery Stenosis", conducted as part of the MSc Data Analytics program at the University of Warwick.
+This repository contains the code, Results, and documentation for the project "Optimizing Cardiovascular Health: Leveraging Deep Learning for Enhanced Real-Time Detection of Coronary Artery Stenosis", conducted as part of the MSc Data Analytics program at the University of Warwick.

 **Overview**